 In the final PPA exercise, the valuation methodology for valuing the contingent consideration was based on Monte Carlo simulation of the future expected Dubai crude oil prices.
 A Monte Carlo simulation was used to model the probability of different outcomes in a process that cannot easily be predicted due to the intervention of random variables.
 The simulation estimated a fair value of the contingent consideration as at March 22, 2023 of \$3.5 million.
 Using the same methodology, the simulation estimated a fair value as at December 31, 2023 of \$0.7 million.
 The change in the fair value of the contingent consideration has been recorded on the statement of profit or loss and other comprehensive income.
+During the period ended March 31, 2024, the change in contingent consideration value pertains to the recognition of accretion expense.

-A bargain purchase gain of US\$238 million was recognised primarily related to results of operations between the effective and closing date of the acquisition with the fair value of the assets acquired exceeding the fair value of the liabilities assumed and consideration paid.
+A bargain purchase gain of \$238 million was recognised primarily related to results of operations between the effective and closing date of the acquisition with the fair value of the assets acquired exceeding the fair value of the liabilities assumed and consideration paid.
 The Mubadala Acquisition was subject to a closing provision generally known as a 'locked box' mechanism whereby the net cash and liabilities accumulated in the business after September 1, 2022 would be assumed by the buyer at closing.
 The Seller had agreed on a purchase price tied to a valuation that was built on a certain oil price assumptions which, in hindsight, were materially lower than the realised price achieved during the period between September 1, 2022 and closing date of March 22, 2023 (the "Interim Period").
 Accordingly, the record high oil price achieved during the Interim Period resulted in a material cash balance at closing.

-The bargain purchase gain of US\$238.1 million thus reflects the combination of a broader healthier oil price environment during the Interim Period which resulted in a material cash balance, and have helped lift the value of the net assets beyond what the consideration agreed on may have suggested.
+The bargain purchase gain of \$238.1 million thus reflects the combination of a broader higher oil price environment during the Interim Period which resulted in a material cash balance, and have helped lift the value of the net assets beyond what the consideration agreed on may have suggested.